Brooks scores 23 as Grizzlies rout Hornets 130-99

 While Brooks connected on his first five shots, it was Adams dominating on the inside before the break.
 He had 13 points and 16 rebounds at halftime, including 10 offensive boards.

 Memphis’ lead reached 38 late in the third quarter.
-By the time the margin was 40 early in the fourth, Grizzlies coach Taylor Jenkins had put in his deep reserves.
+By the time it was 40 early in the fourth, Jenkins had put in his deep reserves.

+Clifford continued to express his disappointment in his team’s effort and lack of desire.

+”We’re not that team,” the Hornets coach said. ”Even with everybody, we’re not that talented.
+If we’re not going to play with some grit, if there’s not some intangibles that get developed about the group, it’s going to be hard to make the improvements that we’re capable of.”

 TIP-INS: